chriskpeterson/vuepress2/docs/case-studies/admin-guide-redesign.md

 ## Problem

-I noted in the past that, as a new employee, it was difficult to use our documentation to set up and configure a phone.
+As a new employee, I brought up the fact that that it was difficult to use our documentation to set up and configure a phone.
 I felt we needed a task-based guide that provided clear instructions on:

 * Steps required to get the phone working so you can make a call
 * Recommended configuration tasks such as security and networking